 Time is a very valuable resource.
 It can neither be bought, nor borrowed, nor saved for later.
 You can only learn to plan it efficiently to get the most out of it.
 Time management is not just a skill.
 It is the skeleton holding your success.
 Lack of time is often a major obstacle to the full implementation of ideas.
 Of course, you can find many books and courses devoted to time management.
 But the irony is that busy people can rarely find the time to read thick books or attend training sessions.
-So in this article, we will tell you about the most forceful planning techniques that helped many people effectively arrange their everyday workflow.
+So in this article, we will tell you about the most forceful productivity tips that helped many people effectively arrange their everyday workflow.

 The Pomodoro Technique